ShivamSapru/CS-GitLab/docs/daily_meeting_minutes-internal/week_02 - day_01.md

 **Note:**
 - Yadnesh could not attend due to a GP appointment.
 - Shubham could not join since he's not feeling well.
-- Shubham and Yadnesh will be providing updates later; meanwhile, Yadnesh's current updates are included below.
+- Shubham and Yadnesh will be providing updates later; meanwhile, Yadnesh's current updates are mentioned below.

 ---